Copyright © , Temple University. All rights reserved.

 Post Graduation Plans Survey

 The Temple University Career Center administers the Post Graduation Plans Survey to graduating undergraduate students.
 The survey prompts and administration processes are based on the National Association of Colleges and Employees (NACE) standards for collecting and dissemination graduating student career outcomes information.
 Data from this survey provide vital information to help school/college and university-wide leadership better understand the immediate career outcomes of Temple graduates and guide programmatic decision making aimed at helping students achieve post-graduation career goals.
 Additionally, outcomes data from this survey help demonstrate the value of a Temple education given the investment of resources, effort and time expended by Temple students and families.
-Results from this survey are reported on Temple University's College Portrait, part of the Voluntary System of Accountability (VSA).
+Results from this survey are reported here as a component of the Voluntary System of Accountability (VSA).